-REDWOLVES was formed in 2012 by four friends who as a unit found a musical community in their affinity for classic heavy rock and the 00’s new wave of Scandinavian rock.
-The band released their debut EP ‘Walking Roads’ in 2016 – a feisty show of the band’s particular approach to modern sounding hard hitting rock n’ roll, fittingly rounded off by frontman Rasmus Cundell’s intelligent lyrics and singular high pitched vocals.
-Now, REDWOLVES make their album debut with ‘Future Becomes Past’.
-The album is a noticeable further development of the band’s expression which through the record’ eight songs unfolds itself in a songwriting carrying catchy melodies, energetic and virtuoso musicianship and a modern and analogue attentive production by Jacob Bredahl (Riverhead, LLNN, Rising a.o.).
+The band formed in 2012 and found a musical community in their common affinity for the classic heavy rock and the 00’s new wave of Scandinavian rock.
+Their brand new album marks a noticeable further development of REDWOLVES’ expression which through the records’ eight songs unfolds itself in a songwriting carrying catchy melodies, energetic and virtuoso musicianship and a modern and analogue attentive production by Jacob Bredahl (Riverhead, LLNN, Rising a.o.).

-REDWOLVES name their music as “modern classic heavy rock” or at other times “future rock”.
-Both terms appropriately describes how heavy rock n’ roll effortlessly can remain relevant, as long as the classic virtues and a good dose of edge and innovation are present.
-‘Future Becomes Past’ is also a complex record, that shows several aspects of the band’s talent for writing songs with both directness, catchiness, dynamics and experimentation.
-The first half of the album is explosive, catchy rock n’ roll, where the second half comes off as more subtle, progressive and experimental.
-The record is party, light and joy, but equally despair, darkness and depression – and with good reason.
+The band describes their music as “modern classic heavy rock” or at other times “future rock”.
+Both terms appropriately describes how heavy Rock n’ Roll effortlessly can remain relevant, as long as the classic virtues and a good dose of edge and innovation keep being present.
+REDWOLVES’ first full-length is a complex record, that shows several aspects of REDWOLVES’ talent for writing songs with both directness, catchy hooklines, dynamics and experimentation.
+This record is party, light and joy, but equally despair, darkness and depression – and with good reason….

-When REDWOLVES had started off the writing of “Future…”, a brutal incident occurred which was to be determining for the album.
+When REDWOLVES had started off the songwriting for their debut, a brutal incident occurred which was to be determining for the album.
 On New Years Eve 16/17, singer Rasmus Cundell was the subject of a violent attack which carved its deep traces, both personally and within the band.
 The event caused a delay of the creative process but at the same time, the band became an important catalyst for pulling through.
 The lyrics were written after the attack which therefore naturally constitutes the thematic subject matter of the album.
-On a personal level, the violence spawned a spiral of depressive and angstful thoughts but also on a more general level, the incident initiated a contemplation in regards to the possibilities of agency in a world that appears hostile and destructive.
-Together, the band embarked on a journey into the darkness and as it progressed, the questions appeared, one by one…
+On a personal level, the violence spawned a spiral of depressive and fearful thoughts but also on a more general level, the incident initiated a contemplation in regards to the possibilities of agency in a world that appears hostile and destructive.